smiling man in dental chair

 Crown Placement

-When you return for the permanent crown placement, we will test the fit to ensure it is comfortable and blends naturally with your smile.
-If necessary, the dentist can make adjustments at this time.
+When you return for the permanent crown placement, we will test the fit to ensure it is comfortable and blends in naturally with your smile.
+If necessary, your dentist can make adjustments at this time.
 Once you and the dentist are pleased with the results, the crown will be cemented in place permanently.

 Have a Question About Root Canals?